Pedro-Pereira1/sem5pi_23_24_g056_Visualization/Visualization/docs/US_1130/readme.md

 * Building is a structure within the campus that houses various rooms and facilities.
 It can be navigated by the robisep robots using corridors and elevators.
 * Floor is a level within a building.
 Each floor can contain multiple rooms and is accessible by elevators and stairs (though robisep robots cannot use stairs).
 * Elevator is a transport device for moving between different floors of a building.
 The robisep robots are capable of using elevators to navigate multi-story buildings.
+* We will use Angular, so we need an HTML and CSS template and TS component.
+* When the page is loaded, it will be searched for all the buildings of the system.
+* The Campus Manager will select a building to which the elevator will be added.
+* When a building is selected it will appear the floors of that building to select.

 ### 3.1.
 Domain Model Excerpt
 ![DomainModelExcerpt](Diagrams/DomainModelExcerpt.svg)